 Regeneration and Investment in Ripon

-Three active projects are adding over 1,690 new homes and £2 million in commercial investment to Ripon.
-The closure of the military barracks has created the largest brownfield redevelopment opportunity in the area, and two further schemes add to the picture.
+Three confirmed schemes are adding over 1,690 homes and £2 million of commercial investment to the Ripon area, and the largest would reshape the city's housing stock over the next decade.
+The closure of the military barracks has opened up the biggest brownfield site the city has seen, and two further projects add to the picture.

 - Ripon Barracks Redevelopment (planning approved, 1,300 homes): Homes England acquired the former Deverell and Claro Barracks from the Ministry of Defence in June 2025.
-Phase 1 delivers 150 homes on the Deverell site, with later phases adding a primary school, community centre, retail space, and 40 hectares of public open space.
+Phase 1 delivers 150 homes on the Deverell site, with later phases adding a primary school, community centre, retail space and 40 hectares of public open space.
 First homes are expected on sale in 2027 or 2028.
+For a city of Ripon's size, 1,300 homes is a large addition to the stock, concentrated in HG4.
 Updates at GOV.UK.

 - Fountains Walk (under construction, 390 homes): Taylor Wimpey began building this development off West Lane in December 2024, with show homes now open.
-Of the 390 homes, 156 are affordable housing managed by 54North Homes.
-The mix of two to five-bedroom properties adds to HG4's housing stock.
+Of the 390 homes, 156 are affordable housing managed by 54North Homes, and the mix runs from two to five-bedroom properties.
+It adds directly to HG4's supply.
 Updates at Karbon Homes.

-- Ripon Spa Baths Restoration (planning approved, Grade II listed): Sterne Properties will invest over £2 million to convert the 1905 Spa Baths into commercial units, offices, and four new apartments.
-The project restores the original Edwardian frontage and creates a public courtyard linking to Spa Gardens.
+- Ripon Spa Baths Restoration (planning approved, Grade II listed): Sterne Properties will invest over £2 million converting the 1905 Spa Baths into commercial units, offices and four new apartments, restoring the original Edwardian frontage and creating a public courtyard linking to Spa Gardens.
 Updates at Place Yorkshire.

-Source: Office for National Statistics - Population for Harrogate
+Source: Office for National Statistics - Population for North Yorkshire

 Ripon Property Market Analysis